lucasmarin/plugin-installer/README.md

-# Plugin Installer for Roundcube
+# Skin Installer for Roundcube

-This installer ensures that plugins end up in the correct directory:
+This installer ensures that skins end up in the correct directory:

- * `<roundcube-root>/plugins/plugin-name`
+ * `<roundcube-root>/skins/skin-name`

 ## Minimum setup